easypanel-io/website/docs/05-templates/ampache/index.md

 ## Benefits

-- Access your music and videos from anywhere: With Ampache, you can stream your music and videos from any internet-enabled device, whether it's your phone, tablet, or computer.
+- Access Your Media Anywhere: Ampache allows you to access your music and videos from anywhere, using almost any internet-enabled device.
+Whether you're at home, at work, or on vacation, your media is always at your fingertips.
-- Manage your music collection: Ampache provides a simple web interface for browsing and managing your music collection.
-You can synchronize local and remote catalogs to create a consistent collection.
+- Manage Your Media Collection: With Ampache, you can browse and manage your music collection through a simple web interface.
+It synchronizes local and remote catalogs to create a unique, consistent collection.
-- Stream music to your preferred player: You can stream your music to your preferred player, control it with Localplay, or directly listen on the web page with the HTML5 player.
-- Completely free and open source: Ampache has been free and open source since 2001 and is licensed under AGPLv3.
-You can get involved and take control of the application.
-- Access Ampache everywhere: You can listen to your music from your phone, tablet, or television.
-Whether you're at home, work, or on vacation, you can access Ampache using a compatible client.
+- Open Source Freedom: Ampache is completely free and open source, giving you the freedom to use and modify it as you see fit.
+It has been under the AGPLv3 license since 2001.

 ## Features

-- Music collection: Browse and manage your music collection through a simple web interface.
-Synchronize local and remote catalogs to create a consistent collection.
-- Music streaming: Stream your music to your preferred player, control it with Localplay, or directly listen on the web page with the HTML5 player.
+- Music Streaming: Stream your music to your preferred player, control it with Localplay, or directly listen on the web page with the HTML5 player.
-- Open source: Ampache is completely free and open source since 2001.
-It is licensed under AGPLv3, allowing you to get involved and take control.
-- Ampache everywhere: Listen to your music from your phone, tablet, or television.
-Access Ampache everywhere using a compatible client.
+- Ampache Everywhere: Listen to your music from your phone, tablet, or television using a compatible client.
+- File Manager: Ampache is not just a streaming application, it's also a file manager.
+It allows you to manage your media files in a way that suits you best.

 ## Links